 Unless experiencing a particularly severe and lengthy drought, deergrass doesn’t need extra watering.
 It can tolerate a wide range of annual precipitation amounts, from as little as four inches a year and up to 61 inches of rainfall.
 This remarkable ability to acclimate among diverse climates is part of what makes the Muhlenbergia rigens so appealing for many homeowners.

-As we mentioned before, it is usually best to purchase young potted plants from a nursery and then transplant them in the ground.
+As we mentioned before, it is usually best to purchase young potted plants from a nursery and then transplant them into the ground.
 Try a local nursery to see the varieties available, or check out some of these links to purchase deergrass plants ready to go in the ground:

 Monrovia.com also sells deergrass plants online.
-If the a particular variety is out of stock, they offer the option of pre-ordering.
+If the particular variety is out of stock, they offer the option of pre-ordering.
 Some of Monrovia’s prices may be higher than other online garden retailers, but they do offer free shipping and a satisfaction guarantee.

 Deergrass seed is also available online.
 If planting deergrass from seed, do not attempt to just scatter the seed by hand.
 Sow the seed in pods or flats and then transfer them into the ground at least two to three feet apart.
 The seeds will require exceptional heat to germinate.